 Holiday magic is in the air as Canadians look forward to winter activities, enjoying a break, and spending time with loved ones over the coming weeks.

-But during this busy season, it can be easy to overspend on the little things: roughly a quarter of consumers in Canada reported spending more than they had originally intended around the holidays in 2020.
+But during this busy season, it can be easy to overspend on the little things: nearly 40% of consumers in Canada reported spending more than they had originally intended around the holidays.

 When this happens, you can quickly fall off track with your savings goals and end up one step behind where you want to be, faced with financial stress in the new year.
-Since that’s not fun for anyone, we’ve teamed up with Canada’s Credit Unions to curate a list of tips for staying on top of your savings this season.
+Since that’s not fun for anyone, we’ve curated a list of tips for staying on top of your savings this season.

 Do a budget review